e2nIEE/pandapower/pandapower/shortcircuit/doc.md

 | `_create_k_updated_ppci`   | Internal | Creates a ppci copy with updated short-circuit factors (K_G, K_SG, K_ST) applied to generators and transformers.                           |
 #
 ### results.py
+Responsible for extracting and storing the short-circuit calculation results.
+It computes and records short-circuit values for buses, lines, transformers, and switches, both overall and per phase.
+Includes functions for converting sequence-domain results to phase-domain quantities and for writing the results into the corresponding net.res_*_sc DataFrames.

 | Function                                                              | Type     | Description                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `_copy_result_to_ppci_orig`                                           | Internal | Copies branch and bus short-circuit results from one ppci structure to another, handling max/min cases and additional branch results (currents, powers, voltages).
 Handles both all-currents mode and reduced results mode.                                                   |